This article covers:

 Our customers who use the ideal flow of importing a credit card and SmartScanning their receipts also take advantage of our great feature that reduces duplicate credit card expenses.

 To save you time and get you reimbursed as quickly as possible, we will automatically match SmartScanned receipts with your credit card transactions.
 So, SmartScan, then burn your receipts.
-We’ll also place a temporary violation on SmartScanned expenses until a viable card transaction match can be found.
+We’ll also place a temporary violation on SmartScanned expenses until a viable company card transaction match can be found.
 The violation will automatically expire after 7 days.